SatoshiPortal/dockers/README.md

 **Please submit improvements and post your comments, we definitely want to get better with your help!**

-The website folder is for the www.bitcoindockers.com which hosts this repository.
+This repo is hosted at www.bitcoindockers.com

 # Features